Out of sorts

 What's the origin of the phrase 'Out of sorts'?

-Since at least the 17th century 'sorts' has been the name of the letters used by typographers.
-This usage is referred to in Notes on a Century of Typography at the University Press Oxford 1693–1794 and is nicely defined in Joseph Moxon's Mechanick Exercises, or the Doctrine of Handy-works - Printing, 1683:
+Since at least the 17th century 'sorts' has been used by typographers for the name of sets of letters.
+The first known use of the word 'sorts' in this context dates from 1668, and the word is nicely defined in Joseph Moxon's Mechanick Exercises, or the Doctrine of Handy-works - Printing, 1683:

 Fit (adj): disordered, out of sorts

-It may well turn out that pre-1562 citations that refer to typesetting will be found; after all, Gutenberg invented movable type printing in around 1440.
-Until then, I'm sure that many people will opt to believe that 'out of sorts' derives from typesetting.
-All I can do is present you with the evidence as I find it and let you come to your own conclusions.
+It may well turn out that pre-1562 citations of 'sorts' which refer to typesetting will be found; after all, Gutenberg invented movable type printing in around 1440.

 See also: out of kilter.